elenacramer/Optimizing-an-ML-Pipeline-in-Azure/README.md

 All those steps are not necessary when applying AutoML, i.e. AutoML does it for us.
 Another difference is the dataset.

 AutoML has a slighty better accuracy score then HyperDrive.
 This difference might be because the AutoML run used the XXX models and not logistic regression.

+## Potential Improvements <a name="improve"></a>
+Here are some possibilities we can explore to perhaps improve the score from the Sckikit-learn pipeline:
+- Try different approaches to handle categorical features, especially those with the biggest possible value range such as "job"
+- In the HyperDriveConfig object we can
+    - choose the more exhaustive Grid Sampling strategy
+    - include an *delay_evaluation* interval at the BanditPolicy